yyl/Tracking-map-on-android/README.md

 ###Issues
 - You have to obtain your own google api key.
-- the shortest update interval (for GPS) is 10s.
 - map drawing not real time

 Feel free to fork it; have fun.